Bratteli--Vershik models and graph covering models: Graph coverings weighted by length

-In this section, we define the ``weighted graphs'' and their coverings.
-We also define the ``flexible graphs'' and their coverings.
-We propose also some discussions on the relation between them and basic graph coverings.
-To distinguish weighted graphs from basic graphs, weighted graphs are denoted as $\wgG = (\wgV,\wgE)$, with overlines for sets of vertices, edges, and the graph itself.
-To distinguish flexible graphs from weighted graphs, flexible graphs are denoted as $\fgG = (\fgV,\fgE)$, with large tilde for sets of vertices, edges, and the graph itself.
+In this subsection, we introduce weighted (flexible) graph covering models to solve the main part of \cref{thm:Bratteli-Vershik-for-all}.
+In this subsection, we introduce the weighted (flexible) graphs and their covers.
+To distinguish them from basic graphs, weighted graphs are denoted as $\wgG = (\wgV,\wgE)$, with overlines for sets of vertices, edges, and the graphs themselves.
+To distinguish flexible graphs from weighted graphs, the latter are denoted as $\fgG = (\fgV,\fgE)$, with large tildes for sets of vertices, edges, and the graphs themselves.
 In \cref{nota:basic-graph}, we construct a basic graph $\bai{G} = (\bai{V},\bai{E})$ from a weighted graph $\wgG = (\wgV,\wgE)$.